NemesisGuy/ReceiptScannerAPI/README.md

 - **Value Objects:** Value objects represent concepts that don't have an identity, and are used for their attributes.

+- **Factories:** Factories are used to encapsulate the logic for creating complex objects.

 ### Repository Pattern

 The repository pattern is utilized to separate the logic that retrieves data from the database from the business logic.
 This promotes a cleaner and more maintainable codebase.